jcorioland/hybrid-k8s/README.md

 ![Kubernetes in an hybrid cloud network](assets/hybrid-k8s.png)

 As illustrated on the figure above, we recommand to deploy the Kubernetes cluster in its own dedicated VNET / subnets and then peer this VNET to the one that allows to access to other resources, both on-premises and in the cloud.
-Doing that allows to make easier the way you are going to manage multiple clusters and environments during application lifecycle (dev, qa, pre-prod, prod etc...) and simplify Kubernetes version upgrade (see [DevOps](#devops) section).
+This allows you to connect new vnet to your on-premise network by setting up an additional peering.
+It also separates clusters and environments infrastructure (dev, qa, pre-prod, prod etc...) and facilitate safe Kubernetes version upgrades (see [Cluster upgrades](#devops) section).

 ## Pre-requisites